-BI 24003 ANATOMY AND PHYSIOLOGY I - Provides the student with a knowledge of the structure and function of the human body.
+BI 24003 ANATOMY AND PHYSIOLOGY I - Provides the student with knowledge of the structure and function of the human body.
 The general organization of the body and the structure and function of the integumentary, skeletal, muscular, and nervous systems will be covered.
 Anatomy & Physiology I Lab (BI 24011) must be taken concurrently and completed as part of the class.
-Prerequisite of CH 14003 Survey of Chemistry and/or BI 14033 General Biology and BI 14041 General Biology Lab.
-Students must enroll in the same section of lecture and lab.
+Students must have the same instructor for lecture and lab.
+The Arkansas Course Transfer System (ACTS) requires that Anatomy and Physiology I and II be taken at the same institution to ensure transferability of the Associate of Arts Degree to a four-year institution.